songshitong/AndroidDemo/教程总结/Android/应用框架/glide/glide.md

     }

     // Use to retrieve exceptions thrown while reading.
-    // TODO(#126): when the framework no longer returns partially decoded Bitmaps or provides a
     // way to determine if a Bitmap is partially decoded, consider removing.
     ExceptionPassthroughInputStream exceptionStream =
         ExceptionPassthroughInputStream.obtain(bufferedStream);